Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 Once the text is on the browser, you can use Yomichan to select the word and create the Anki card (click on the green plus button).

-The classic texthooker setup works for most games, and any show with subtitle file.
+The classic texthooker setup works for most games, and any show with subtitle files.
 This texthooker process has already been explained in great detail by many other smart people in the following links:
 * [Texthooker basics](https://rentry.co/mining#browser)